Find Trade Colleges

 There are 1,181 students at UTI Illinois in total, 1,181 are full-time undergraduates.
 The school has a student-to-faculty ratio of 44 to 1.

-Roughly 81% of students at UTI Illinois take out loans to pay for college.
+81% of UTI Illinois students take out loans to afford college costs.
 The average amount of student loans is $8,085 a year.
-The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!
+The student loan default rate of 3.1% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from UTI Illinois is $46,572.